sandialabs/slypi/docs/source/tutorial.rst

 .. code-block:: bash

-  python -m slypi.ensemble.convert --ensemble example-data/spinodal/workdir.%d --input-files out.cahn_hilliard_%d.npz --output-dir example-data/spinodal-out --csv-out movies.csv --csv-header Movie --output-format mp4 --plugin convert --suffix phase_field
+  python -m slypi.ensemble.convert --ensemble example-data/spinodal/workdir.%d --input-files out.cahn_hilliard_%d.npz --output-dir example-data/spinodal-out --csv-out movies.csv --csv-header Movie --output-format mp4 --plugin convert --suffix phase_field --over-write

 The output of this command will consist of the generated movies in a new directory ``example-data/spinodal-out`` mirroring the file structure of the input data,